Guide to the Papers of Curt and Marea Prerauer

 Also includes copy of Marea's will, 1964.

-Also includes correspondence, Eisteddfod report, poems, and cuttings
+Also includes some correspondence, Eisteddfod report, poems, and cuttings

 Also includes poems, negatives, and a visitors book.